 Click here to learn more about available services.

-- Tuesday (8a-5p) and Friday (8a-1p): On-site essential medical visits, lab services, medication refills and supply pick-ups.
+- On-site essential medical visits, lab services, medication refills and supply pick-ups.

 - Initial screening for symptoms related to COVID-19.

 - Telemedicine visit.
-A one-hour visit allows a provider to get a detailed background from new patients, a better picture of the patient’s needs and concerns, and time to answer questions.
+Telephone or video visits allow a provider to get a detailed background from new patients, a better picture of the patient’s needs and concerns, and time to answer questions.
 One patient, a 77-year-old male who considers LCFC his primary provider, has high blood pressure and is considered legally blind.
 He seeks out rides from neighbors, and has been following the stay-at-home orders.
 On his phone visit, LCFC’s medical director adjusted his medication, but, more importantly, talked to him about the importance of social distancing and self care.
 He was grateful he didn’t have to leave his house for the visit, appreciative of his medication refill and thrilled to find out he was doing exactly what he was supposed to.

 - In-office services.
-As providers deem necessary, LCFC schedules patients to come to one of two weekly on-site clinics.
-Unlike large medical systems, LCFC receives and can act on lab results the business day following a patient’s lab services.
+LCFC receives and can act on lab results the business day following a patient’s lab services.
 This means patients receive faster treatment, quicker referrals and, in critical cases, life-saving direction.

 - Pharmaceuticals and medical supplies.
 LCFC has a small pharmacy that provides medication for patients with chronic and acute conditions, supplies like diabetic testing strips and glucometers, and basic needs as available, like dental and basic hygiene supplies.